Wild acquire Marc-Andre Fleury; Johansson back to Caps

 AP Hockey Writer

-The deal was confirmed by a person with direct knowledge of the deal who spoke to The Associated Press on the condition of anonymity because the deal, made hours before the NHL’s trade deadline, had not yet been announced.
+Fleury, who last missed the playoffs during his first full season in Pittsburgh 16 years ago, jumps 10 spots in the Western Conference standings by landing in Minnesota where he will share the goaltending duties with Cam Talbot.
+The Wild opened the day sitting fourth overall — and third in the Central Division — in a tightly contested playoff race.

-The Wild are in the midst of a tightly contested Western Conference playoff race, and began the day third in the Central Division standings.
-In Fleury, they add a three-time Stanley Cup-winner who, at 36, won his first Vezina Trophy as the NHL’s top goalie last year while playing for the Vegas Golden Knights.
-He was traded to Chicago last offseason.
+In acquiring Fleury, who won a Vezina Trophy a year ago with Vegas, Minnesota traded backup goalie Kaapo Kahkonen and a fifth-round draft pick to San Jose for defenseman Jake Middleton.
+Kahkonnen had a 12-8-3 record this season and was 0-5-1 with 21 goals allowed in his past six starts.

-The playoff-bound Minnesota Wild acquired a second-round pick in the draft this summer from the rebuilding Arizona Coyotes for unsigned prospect Jack McBain, who represented Canada at the Beijing Olympics without NHL players.
+The Wild made a separate trade in which they acquired a second-round pick in the draft this summer from the rebuilding Arizona Coyotes for unsigned prospect Jack McBain, who represented Canada at the Beijing Olympics without NHL players.

 In other moves:

 — Marcus Johansson is heading back to the team that drafted him.
-The Washington Capitals acquired Johansson from the expansion Seattle Kraken, according to a second person with knowledge of the situation who also spoke on condition of anonymity because the deal had not been announced.
+The Washington Capitals acquired Johansson from the expansion Seattle Kraken, in exchange for forward Daniel Sprong and two later-round draft picks.
+Seattle also retained 50% of Johansson’s $1.5 million salary cap hit.

 Johansson, who signed with Seattle last summer, is on his sixth team since the Capitals traded him to New Jersey in the summer of 2017.
 The 31-year-old has six goals and 23 points in 51 games for the Kraken.